Make a new claim

 - child tax credit

-If you wish to claim council tax support then please use the benefit application below.
+If you want to find out if you qualify for benefit and claim council tax support please use the benefit application and calculator.

-Use the online benefit application / calculator to:
+Use the online benefit application and calculator to:

 - see how much housing benefit and council tax support you could get if you rent

 - check and claim council tax support if you own your home

 - find out if you're entitled to pension credit.

 The calculation is based on the information you provide.

 Universal Credit and council tax support are separate schemes and claiming Universal Credit does not automatically entitle you to council tax support.
 If you have recently claimed or been awarded Universal Credit and would like help with your council tax, please use the benefit application and calculator.

 Am I eligible?